ktrnka/company-detective/notes/NOTES.md

 # Experiments done

+## Glassdoor and Reddit search optimization 10/4

+I ran a bigger batch of companies through, after scraping a list of companies from builtinseattle.com.
+Then I manually reviewed about 15 outputs and identified the biggest issues.

+The biggest two issues:
+1. No Glassdoor page was found, or an incorrect Glassdoor page was found.
+2. Reddit results were not related to the company

+### Glassdoor tuning

+I iterated on the companies that were failing and made these two changes which fixed all of the examples:
+1. Don't search for the company name in quotes.
+This fixes issues like searching for "Hiya, Inc." which found nothing
+2. Also include the company's domain name in the search.
+This fixes issues like Center, which previously returned a page for a medical center.
+When the domain is included, the correct company page is at the top.

+### Reddit tuning

+I iterated on this and didn't get it to the same qualit yas

 ## Linkedin data source 9/27

 - I tried setting up a Linkedin app and logging into OAuth via Colab + Chrome.
 That failed with an unknown code about the response URL.
 I added the response URL but it didn't resolve the issue.